Using Aurora PostgreSQL extensions with Babelfish

 Using Amazon Aurora machine learning with Babelfish

 You can extend the capabilities of your Babelfish for Aurora PostgreSQL DB cluster by integrating it with Amazon Aurora machine learning.
-This seamless integration grants you access to a range of powerful services like Amazon Comprehend or Amazon SageMaker or Amazon Bedrock, each tailored to address distinct machine learning needs.
+This seamless integration grants you access to a range of powerful services like Amazon Comprehend or Amazon SageMaker AI or Amazon Bedrock, each tailored to address distinct machine learning needs.

 As a Babelfish user, you can use existing knowledge of T-SQL syntax and semantics when working with Aurora machine learning.
 Follow the instructions provided in the AWS documentation for Aurora PostgreSQL.
 For more information, see Using Amazon Aurora machine learning with Aurora PostgreSQL.